apache/cloudstack-documentation/source/adminguide/templates.rst

       the Featured Templates list.
 Only an administrator can make a template Featured.

-Uploading Templates from local computer
+Uploading Templates from a local computer
 -------------------------------------------

 It's also possible to upload already prepared template from your local computer.